 Event Details

 In this webinar undertaking, we are working alongside one another utilising an emergent form of coll-abr+a which draws posthumanism, (k)new materialist and Indigenous animist methodologies – that is the relational ontologies – into arts-based research.
-Repurposing the 'auto' in auto ethnography into 'also', and acknowledging that even when 'alone' in the human sense, we are always conducting our inquiries (and therapies) in the company of the more-than and other-than-human and wiarua (the Māori term encompassing spirit).
+Repurposing the 'auto' in auto ethnography into 'also', and acknowledging that even when 'alone' in the human sense, we are always conducting our inquiries (and therapies) in the company of the more-than and other-than-human and wairua (the Māori term encompassing spirit).

 It is this form of attending to all using creative process that we engage, as we explore deep whole-body listening.
 We have begun to liken the process to attuning to the damper in between musical notes that has traditionally presented as a void.